How to Smoke Marijuana (Legally!) On a Cruise

 There’s no question that marijuana is quickly becoming more mainstream.
-Today more than dozens of states offer some form of legal weed (meaning medical and/or recreational), while roughly 20 states offer full-blown legalization of the drug.
+Today dozens of states offer some form of legal weed (meaning medical and/or recreational), while roughly 20 states offer full-blown legalization of the drug.

 However, there are still plenty of restrictions on marijuana possession and usage.
 While it is legal in some states, it’s against the law to carry it over state lines from a legal state to a non-legal state.
 And even places where it is fully legal have rules on how much you can carry and consuming weed in public.